 We omit the proof, which is essentially the same as that of Proposition 4.
-By comparing $\delta_i(K)$ with δ_i we can get an idea of the additional bias due to lag truncation.
+Notice that, starting from the parameters of the economic model, we can check in principle whether zero serial correlation of ε_t^K is fulfilled.
+In the latter case, the difference $\delta_i^K - \delta_i$ can be regarded as a measure of the additional bias due to lag truncation.